Breeding, Diseases, Facility Management, Parvo Info, Puppy and Kitten Care, Safe and Effective Cleaning, Shelter and Rescue Resources, Vaccines

 Handling Biosecurity Issues

 I find animal lovers looking to adopt a puppy understand limiting access when the goal is protecting your puppies.
 Most of us have cameras on our moms or have pictures to show potential owners how the moms care for their babies.
+Meeting puppy buyers on Zoom or Facetime can help protect pups from unnecessary exposures.
 Once pups reach eight weeks of age and their vaccines are effective, we can allow new owners to meet them.
 Limiting access to the whelping area is still important, so introduce pups to new people in another area.
 Even if all your pups are vaccinated, litters born months from now could be compromised by pathogens that enter your kennel today.

 Inform Your Visitors